lcrespom/Modulator/README.md

 		draws arrows incorrectly

 - Functionality
+	- Polyphonic mode: in instrument.ts, implement a better algorithm for finding an empty voice instead of the blind round-robin.
 	- Save and load portamento as part of an instrument's JSON
+	- When loading a preset, pre-select a relevant node, e.g. based on the number of parameters.
 	- Custom nodes
 		- Keyboard control node
 			- To control other parameters based on the note being pressed